briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 ## 1355.09   Performance standards

-The SWP3 must contain a description of the controls appropriate for each construction operation and the applicant must implement such controls.
+The <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> must contain a description of the controls appropriate for each construction operation and the applicant must implement such controls.
 The SWP3 must clearly describe for each major construction activity the appropriate control measures; the general sequence during the construction process under which the measures will be implemented; and the contractor responsible for implementation (e.g., contractor A will clear land and install perimeter controls and contractor B will maintain perimeter controls until final stabilization).

-The approved SWP3, and the sediment and erosion controls, and non-sediment pollution controls contained therein, shall be implemented upon the commencement of construction.
+The approved <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>, and the sediment and erosion controls, and non-sediment pollution controls contained therein, shall be implemented upon the commencement of construction.
 Perimeter controls must be installed two working days prior to commencement of construction.
 The approved plan must be implemented until the site reaches final stabilization.
 All properties adjacent to the site of soil-disturbing activity shall be protected from soil erosion and sediment run-off and damage, including, but not limited to, private properties, natural and artificial waterways, wetlands, storm sewers and public lands.

+It is the owner's responsibility to maintain current records of contractor (s) responsible for implementation the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> and providing that information to the Village Engineer.
+The
+<abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> shall identify
-It is the owner's responsibility to maintain current records of contractor (s) responsible for implementation the SWP3 and providing that information to the Village Engineer.
-The SWP3 shall identify all subcontractors engaged in activities that could impact stormwater runoff.
-The SWP3 shall contain signatures from all of the identified subcontractors indicating that they have been informed and understand their roles and responsibilities in complying with the SWP3.
-The applicant shall review the SWP3 with the primary contractor prior to commencement of construction activities and keep a SWP3 training log to demonstrate that this review had occurred.
+all subcontractors engaged in activities that could impact stormwater runoff.
+The <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> shall contain signatures from all of the identified subcontractors indicating that they have been informed and understand their roles and responsibilities in complying with the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>.
+The applicant shall review the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> with the primary contractor prior to commencement of construction activities and keep a <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> training log to demonstrate that this review had occurred.

 Erosion and sediment controls shall be designed, installed and maintained effectively to minimize the discharge of pollutants during the course of earth disturbing activities.
 The controls shall include the following minimum
 components:

-1. _(a)_ **Non-structural Preservation Measures:** The SWP3 must make use of measures that preserve the existing natural condition to the maximum extent practicable.
+1. _(a)_ **Non-structural Preservation Measures:** The <abbr title="Stormwater
+Pollution Prevention Plan">SWP3</abbr> must make use of measures that preserve the existing natural condition to the maximum extent practicable.
 Such may include preserving riparian areas, preserving existing vegetation and vegetative buffer strips, phasing of construction operations in order to minimize the amount of disturbed land at any one time, minimizing disturbance of steep slopes, designation of tree preservation areas or other protective clearing or grubbing .
 Soil compaction shall be minimized and, unless infeasible, topsoil shall be preserved.
 Provide and maintain a 50-foot buffer of undisturbed natural vegetation around surface waters of the state, or riparian or wetland setbacks, if applicable, whichever is greater, unless maintaining this buffer is infeasible, e.g. stream crossings for roads or utilities, or for channel and floodplain rehabilitation and restoration.
 Direct stormwater to vegetated areas to increase sediment removal and maximize stormwater infiltration.
 [Communities with riparian and/or wetland setbacks include the following language: If the riparian setback is greater than 50 feet, no disturbance of natural vegetation shall occur within the riparian or wetland setback unless a variance of the riparian or wetland setback regulation has been granted.]

-2. _(b)_ **Erosion Control:** The SWP3 must make use of erosion controls that are capable of providing cover over disturbed soils.
+2. _(b)_ **Erosion Control:** The <abbr title="Stormwater Pollution Prevention
+Plan">SWP3</abbr> must make use of erosion controls that are capable of providing cover over disturbed soils.
 The amount of soil exposed during construction activity shall be minimized.
-A description of control designed to restabilize disturbed areas after grading or construction shall be included in the SWP3.
-The SWP3 must provide specifications for stabilization of all disturbed areas of the site and provide guidance as to which method of stabilization will be employed for any time of the year.
+A description of control designed to restabilize disturbed areas after grading or construction shall be included in the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>.
+The <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> must provide specifications for stabilization of all disturbed areas of the site and provide guidance as to which method of stabilization will be employed for any time of the year.
 Such may include: temporary seeding, permanent seeding, mulching, matting, sod stabilization, vegetative buffer strips, phasing of construction operations, the use of construction entrances, and the use of alternative ground cover.
 Erosion control must meet the following requirements:

     1. _(1)_ **Stabilization.** Disturbed areas must be stabilized as specified in Tables 1 and 2 below.